webdesignsbytom/networking-starter/README.md

 ## Bash Coding

-FOR LOOP: 'for > do > done' `for veg in carrot pee potato     <br/> do eacho $veg      <br/> done`
+FOR LOOP: 'for > do > done' `for veg in carrot pee potato     <br/> do eacho $veg      <br/> done` `bash -s` allows passing arguments to the script.

 ## Linux Tools